forhonourlx/NinjaTrader8_InteractiveBrokers_PacingDownloader/README.md

 ## IB Pacing Violations
 http://interactivebrokers.github.io/tws-api/historical_limitations.html

-According to InteractiveBrokers Historical Data Limitations - Pacing Violations, the main obstacles from continously downloading are the following violations:
+According to InteractiveBrokers Historical Data Limitations - Pacing Violations(if hitting the violations, a 5-min penalty disconnect will occur), the main obstacles from continously downloading are the following violations:
 - Making six or more historical data requests for the same Contract, Exchange and Tick Type within two seconds.
 - Making more than 60 requests within any ten minute period.
 - Bars which size is 30 seconds or less older than six months.